What is Freight All Kinds (FAK) in Shipping? Complete Guide for Exporters

 There are some situations where FAK should not be used:

-PLEASE NOTE: Time sensitive shipments, hazardous or dangerous goods, heavy breakbulk or project cargo, and extremely high value cargo (which require dedicated container space) will require additional specialized equipment.
+PLEASE NOTE: Time sensitive shipments, hazardous goods, heavy breakbulk or project cargo, and extremely high value cargo (which require dedicated container space) will require additional specialized equipment.

 FAK Cargo Examples – What’s Eligible?